SunsetMkt/site-api/README.md

 # site-api
+Open source API to handle some tasks.

-**Do NOT run this on a server!**
+## Do NOT run this on a server!

-This script is designed to be run on Vercel as a Serverless Function.
-There may be security issues if you run this on a server.
+**This script is designed to be run on Vercel as a Serverless Function.
+There may be security issues if you run this on a server.**